-Really not very unrecognized
+Really not very unrecognised

-Is Taiwan an unrecognized country?
+Is Taiwan an unrecognised country?

 As I live in China, I will largely be avoiding the ‘is Taiwan a country?’ question and head straight for the facts.

 There are two competing governments that claim sovereignty over the whole of China.
 These governments are the People’s Republic of China (the one you think of when you hear the word ‘China’) and the Republic of China (basically, Taiwan).
-Taiwan is recognized by 19 sovereign nations and the Holy See.
-Most of the countries that recognize Taiwan are located in the Pacific (and we incidentally visit most of them on our Least Visited Countries Tour).
+Taiwan is recognised by 19 sovereign nations and the Holy See.
+Most of the countries that recognise Taiwan are located in the Pacific (and we incidentally visit most of them on our Least Visited Countries Tour).

 Post-Soviet conflict zones